 Many people are familiar with Anterior Cruciate Ligament — the ACL.
 It is the most common knee injury to athletes.
 It is also the most common injury in dogs.
 CCL is the same as ACL in people, but in dogs it’s called the CCL because they walk on all 4 limbs.
 Cruciate injury in dogs involves a combination of genetics, breed, activity level and body weight.

-The picture to the left is a diagram of how we diagnose cruciate ligament rupture.
-We palpate for tibial thrust, or drawer movement.
+How we diagnose cruciate ligament rupture: We palpate for tibial thrust, or drawer movement.
 When the ligament is intact, the knee is stable, there is no movement.
-When the ligament has ruptured or is rupturing, there is forward “drawer” movement or instability palpated.
+When the ligament has ruptured or is rupturing, there is forward “drawer” movement or instability palpate

 Extracapsular suture technique (lateral suture)